emiguelt/leugim/content/posts/2018/books.md

  * To place things in perspective
  * To rever to the present moment
  * To focus on what can be controlled
+* Focus on the moment, not the monsters that may or may not be up ahead
+* Think different.
+Our perceptions determine what we are and are not capable.
+We don't control reality, our perceptions do influence it
+* Obstacles are **Oportunities** to learn/improve/make it better
+* Once you see the world as it is, you must act
+* Try, try and try, but not doing the same, analyze results, think different and try something new.
+Be persistent
+* Facing obstacles, look for weak points
+* Even failing, your benefit from learning.
+Every fail is an oportunity to learn and be better
 * Follow the process: face a problem/obstacle one step at a time
+* Do your job, do it right.
+Do hard work, honestly, and helping others as best as we can